Updated October 2022

 During your exam you will not be able to access one to one support from the Academic Skills Advisors, your Subject Librarian, or from Studiosity.
 Whilst you may decide to cite authors and sources in your exam answers you are not required to provide a reference list or bibliography.

-Do not collaborate with other students while the exam is in progress and don't talk to anybody about the exam until it has finished.
+Do not collaborate with anyone else while the exam is in progress and don't talk to anybody about the exam until it has finished.
 To do either would violate the Academic Conduct Regulation with potentially very serious consequences.

 These FAQs help you prepare for your exam, tell you how to find out information about your exams, and what to do in the event of technical problems during the exam or when submitting your exam.

-What should I do before my exam to make sure I am prepared?
+What should I do before my online exam (where not scheduled on campus) to make sure I am prepared?

 - Set up a space where you can work without being disturbed while taking the exam.